jaystack/odata4-webapi-endpoint/readme.md

 			})

 			If you not define your property at client side it JayData use defaults.
-Default OpenType property is 'Dynamics'.
+Default OpenType property is 'dynamicProperties'.
 			Or you can define your own property